Sustainable Development Goals as unifying narratives in large UK firms' Twitter discussions: Results

 \subsection{Stakeholder engagement}

 This subsection focuses on stakeholder engagement with the narratives developed by firms’ accounts.
 First, the dataset shows that the average number of retweets and likes per hashtag is 15.85 and 23.16.
 This shows that UK firms’ stakeholders tend to use more likes than retweets when interacting on Twitter.
-However, further analyses reveal that this pattern is the opposite when stakeholders interact with companies on SDGs subjects.\ale{As Fig.~\ref{fig:stakeholders_all} shows, when stakeholders interact with SDGs hashtags, they put a lower number of likes but retweet more than they do with non-SDGs hashtags.
+However, further analyses reveal that this pattern is the opposite when stakeholders interact with companies on SDGs subjects. \ale{As Fig.~\ref{fig:stakeholders_all} shows, when stakeholders interact with SDGs hashtags, they put a lower number of likes but retweet more than they do with non-SDG hashtags.
 The average numbers of likes and retweets per SDG hashtag are 6.71 and 19.83, highlighting a higher engagement on SDGs themes.} We also highlight that stakeholder engagement with large companies in the UK is different compared to Italy~\cite{Patuelli2021}, where the average number of retweets and likes per hashtag were 5.39 and 14.83.\\

 Stakeholder engagement on the various SDGs depends on the community and sector.
 For example, in community Orange-red, SDG5 and SDG16 hashtags (i.e. `Gender Equality’ and `Peace, Justice, and Strong Institutions’) received more retweets, on average, than other SDG hashtags, and more than random hashtags.
 This community mainly comprises firms in sectors `P’ and `Q’ (`Education’ and `Human health and social work activities’).
-Analogous considerations can be done for the other communities.
+Analogous considerations can be done for the other communities. \aleY{Doing so, our findings seem to contradict \cite{Ardiana2023344,Manetti2016} and integrate \cite{Deluca2022,Zhou2022,Mehmood2022}, showing a higher involvement of stakeholders in SDGs themes compared to non-SDGs related Twitter posts. }

 }